BLANK-TH/blank-website/README.md

 # BLANK's Website
 My website for various utilities, tools, and python applications.
+Some apps are requested by other people so certain things may be quite random.

 ## Site
 [Main Site](https://blankdvth.pythonanywhere.com/) (Up [in Theory] 24/7)